 If you and your team use machine learning for software testing, there is no need to worry about the scale of the project.
 Do you need to test an application with more than a thousand users?
 That’s not a problem — automated testing can deal with as many of them as you need.
 With its help, it is possible to simulate a virtual set of users and test the product without any problems.

 If you apply machine learning to your software testing processes, your product will enter the market faster than in the case of traditional methods.
 Apart from this, the quality of the software will be higher.
 This is possible thanks to advanced analytics, faster and more relevant predictions, better optimization, improved traceability, and real-time feedback.
 Besides, unlike humans, a machine learning algorithm won’t make mistakes.

 Not only testers can benefit from using machine learning for software testing — developers can also enjoy the advantages.
 They can use shared automated tests to identify the issues even before getting in touch with the QA department.
 Tests can be run automatically when the code is changed.
 Then, a developer (or developers) gets a notification in the case of failure.
-This trick also saves their time and ensures a better quality of the product.
+This trick also saves time and ensures a better quality of the product.

 AI in Software Testing: A Few Useful Tools

 AI is a great choice for software testing.
 However, there are a lot of AI-based automation tools, and it can be pretty complicated to decide which of them to use.
 To make your life easier, we prepared a list of popular AI tools for software testing.
 Take a closer look:

 With this tool, it is possible to generate test cases on the basis of user behavior.
 Appvance ensures comprehensive coverage, while regression test suites are very easy to update.
 Apart from this, the Appvance website offers video tutorials and user documentation, which can be useful to you.
 Appvance also allows continuous testing, and free evaluation is available.
-Feel free to try it in case you are interested in using Appvance AI tool for software testing.
+Feel free to try it in case you are interested in using the Appvance AI tool for software testing.